finos/open-source-readiness/docs/bok/Activities/Level-3/Contribution-Training.md

 - **Code**: e.g. source code, algorithms, web pages etc. written in a programming language.
 - **Data**: e.g. training data, test data (used in test cases), client data, personal data, secrets etc.

-## Project Categorization
+### Project Categorization

 Depending on your [policy](Contribution-Compliance), projects might be [categorized](Making-The-Case#project-categorization) in some manner.
 It is important that contributors understand the categorization of the projects where this has an impact on their behaviour.
-For example:

-### 1. Firm-Strategic Projects

-For projects where the firm has deemed that there is [strategic value](../Level-5/Leveraging-Strategically) in sponsoring the development of a given project, there might be rules in place around

-### 2. Personal Projects

-Many staff in the firm are likely already involved in open source development.
-It might be advisable that the policy identifies this fact and the training course:
+In the [Making The Case](Making-The-Case#project-categorization) article, projects were categorized as **Firm-Moderated Projects**, **Firm Major/Minor Interest Projects** or **Staff Personal Projects**.
+It might be advisable that the training course explains this and:

    - Clarifies the firm's rules around categorizing projects as personal.
    - Explains how the firm expects staff to behave on personal projects.
- - Clears up any grey areas around [IP Ownership](../../Artifacts/CLAs-And-DCOs#Two-Types-of-CLA) of personal projects.
+   - Clear up any grey areas around [IP Ownership](../../Artifacts/CLAs-And-DCOs#Two-Types-of-CLA) of personal projects.

-### 3. Firm-Interest Projects

-Between the two categories above may lie other categories where the firm is an active consumer of the project, has an interest in sponsoring the development of a project or is the lead maintainer of the project.

-## Organisational Roles
+### Organisational Roles

-Your [Contribution Compliance Policy](Contribution-Compliance) will outline the organisational structure set up to risk-manage open source contribution.
-[Developers](../../Roles/Developer) or other staff engaged in open source will need to understand and operate within this structure, so it's important to train them on it.
-Roles they might need to be aware of include:

-- **Open Source Program Office**: See [OSPO](../../Roles/OSPO) and [Creating-An-OSPO](../Level-2/Creating-An-OSPO).

-- **Foundation Points-of-Contact (POC)**:  staff within the organisation responsible for handling [Foundation Membership](../Level-4/Foundations).
-This might be important for project creation or administration, [CLA administration](../../Artifacts/CLAs-And-DCOs) or attending events.

-- **Open Source Project Administrators**: where the organisation is [Contributing its own Projects](../Level-4/Contributing-A-Project) or otherwise acting in a leadership role on a project, there will be someone in the firm in this role.

-- **Open Source Project Sponsors**:  in the majority of cases, the firm will have a business need to engage in an open source project.
-Therefore, contributions of time or money will need to be _sponsored_ by some part of the business.
-It's important that contributors are aware of who is sponsoring their contribution.

-- **Contributors**: people _contributing_ code, documentation to open source projects.

-- **Reviewers**: are people who check the contributions to make sure they meet quality requirements and don't expose the firm to unnecessary risks (see below).

-- **Maintainers**: these are **contributors** on open source projects who have an elevated level of control and can gate-keep which contributions are accepted.
+Your [Contribution Compliance Policy](Contribution-Compliance#organisational-roles) likely defines the key roles and responsibilities of staff with respect to open source contribution and these will need to be explained in the accompanying training course.

+## 2. Process Controls Around Publication

-## Publication Review
+### Publication Review

 **See:** Main article on [Publication Process](Publication).